Wanted: Landlord – and monarch – for remote island pub off Cumbria coast

 The decision to seek a new landlord and island manager came after the previous one terminated their contract last year.

-Filling the position is seen as key to securing the site’s future, a meeting of Barrow Borough Council's overview and scrutiny committee was told at a meeting last week.
+Filling the position is seen as key to securing the site’s future, Barrow Borough Council's overview and scrutiny committee was told at a meeting last week.

 Sandra Baines, head of visitor economy and culture with the authority, said the post would be “very much about preserving [the island’s] beauty, its natural habitat”.